ethereum/consensus-specs/specs/deneb/light-client/sync-protocol.md

 ## Introduction

-This upgrade updates light client data to include the EIP4844 changes to the [`ExecutionPayload`](../beacon-chain.md) structure.
+This upgrade updates light client data to include the Denbeb changes to the [`ExecutionPayload`](../beacon-chain.md) structure.
 It extends the [Capella Light Client specifications](../../capella/light-client/sync-protocol.md).
-The [fork document](./fork.md) explains how to upgrade existing Capella based deployments to EIP4844.
+The [fork document](./fork.md) explains how to upgrade existing Capella based deployments to Deneb.

 Additional documents describes the impact of the upgrade on certain roles:
 - [Full node](./full-node.md)